XAEA-16/Devops-Interview-questions/Ansible Interview Questions and Answers README.md

 Configuration language: Ansible uses YAML, which is human-readable, while Chef uses Ruby, and Puppet uses its own DSL.
 Learning curve: Ansible’s simplicity and YAML syntax make it beginner-friendly, while Chef and Puppet may require more setup and specialized knowledge.”

-What is the purpose of Ansible Galaxy?
+## ** extra question What is the purpose of Ansible Galaxy?

 This question checks your knowledge of reusable content in Ansible.

 Answer: “Ansible Galaxy is a public repository of reusable Ansible content, such as roles and collections, which can be used to streamline and accelerate development.
 It allows users to download, share, and publish roles created by others, making it easy to leverage community-contributed modules.
 Ansible Galaxy simplifies complex configurations, allowing users to integrate proven roles for tasks like database setup, web server configuration, and more.

-What are some best practices for using Ansible in a production environment?
+## ** extra question What are some best practices for using Ansible in a production environment?

 This question assesses your understanding of Ansible’s optimization and security in real-world applications.